Nervous System Repair – Reversing Damage to Regain Function

 Protecting the nervous system

 To stop further damage and allow natural myelin repair to occur, the Society funds clinical trials of potential therapies that will protect the nervous system.
 For example:

-• Ibudilast – a repurposed drug with protective potential for progressive forms of MS (funded with the Cleveland Clinic Foundation and National Institutes of Health’s NeuroNEXT Network)
+• Ibudilast – a repurposed drug with protective potential for progressive forms of MS (funded with the Cleveland Clinic Foundation and National Institutes of Health’s NeuroNEXT Network).
+Ibudilast was well tolerated and significantly slowed the rate of brain atrophy compared to placebo.

 • Lipoic acid – antioxidant may help block nerve fiber damage in MS